 Dr. Michael Burry is the famous value investor featured in "The Big Short."
 Burry predicted the 2007 mortgage crisis and the 2008 Economic Crisis.

-While many banks folded and hedge funds collapsed, Burry's fund profited heavily, earning his investors billions of dollars in profits.
+While many banks folded and hedge funds collapsed, Burry's fund profited heavily, earning his investors billions in profits.

 How much did Michael Burry make in 2008?

 Michael Burry took a huge bet on the American housing market.
 When it crashed in 2008, he made $100 million for himself.
 Investors in his fund made $700 million.